-Those were the complete details on the "su" and "sudo" privileges and why they are useful for a Linux user. sudo and su are both different commands as they offer different types of privileges to a user.
-In our opinion, sudo is more reliable than su, so you can use sudo for completing your daily tasks.
+Those were the complete details on the su and sudo privileges and why they are useful for a Linux user. sudo and su are both different commands as they offer different types of privileges to a user.
+In our opinion, sudo is more reliable than su, so you can use the sudo user for completing your daily tasks.

 On the other hand, we have covered different usage of sudo privileges to help you understand its importance for the Linux operating system.
 It is better to use sudo if you are performing any specific task which requires administrative permissions.